-To begin with, try using a 5, 10, 15 or 20m long line lead attached to a harness that trails on the ground when on walks.
+To begin with, try using a 5, 10, 15 or 20m long-line lead attached to a harness that trails on the ground when on walks.
 This will give your dog the freedom to move around and explore the environment whilst still leaving you with some control over them.
 Never attach a long line to a dog’s collar as this could be dangerous if they reach the end of the lead at speed and are suddenly pulled backwards.
-You can find more information about using a long line lead in our article, or watch the video on the Battersea YouTube channel.
+Find more information about using a long line leads.

 Find some dog role models

 If you know people with social, well-behaved dogs who can act as a role model to yours, it is often a good idea to walk your dog with them so your dog can practise manners and social skills with some dog friends.
 Bear in mind that it will be frustrating for your dog to remain on lead if the others are all off the lead so if possible have the whole gang stick to lead walks and/or use the long-line to begin with.
 Keep practising the “three second rule” with greets and make sure to keep rewarding all calm behaviour in the presence of other dogs.